neomedia6989/docs-2/docs/troubleshooting/server/index.md

 1. Log in to your Kronos dashboard and select your appbox server.
 2. On the server dashboard, look for the status section to see if the server is running.
-3. If the server is not running, click on the "Restart" button in the status section to restart the server.
+3. If the server is not running, click on the 'Restart' button in the status section to restart the server.
 4. Wait for the server to restart, which may take a few minutes, and then refresh the page to check the server status again.

 If you encounter any issues with your appbox server, restarting the server using these steps can often help resolve the problem and is the first recommended step in troubleshooting.